Electronic waste recycling: Reasons for recycling

-Computer components contain many toxic substances, like dioxins, polychlorinated biphenyls (PCBs), cadmium, chromium, radioactive isotopes and mercury.
-A typical computer monitor may contain more than 6% lead by weight, much of which is in the lead glass of the cathode ray tube (CRT).
-A typical 15 inch (38 cm) computer monitor may contain 1.5 lb of lead but other monitors have been estimated to have up to 8 lb of lead.
+Computer hardware contains many toxic substances, like dioxins, polychlorinated biphenyls (PCBs), cadmium, chromium, radioactive isotopes, and mercury.
+A typical computer monitor may contain more than 6% lead by weight, much of which is in the lead glass of the cathode-ray tube (CRT).
+A typical 15-inch (38 cm) computer monitor may contain 1.5 lb of lead, but other monitors have been estimated to have up to 8 lb of lead.
 Circuit boards contain considerable quantities of lead-tin solders that are more likely to leach into groundwater or create air pollution due to incineration.
 In US landfills, about 40% of the lead content levels are from e-waste.
-The processing (e.g. incineration and acid treatments) required to reclaim these precious substances may release, generate, or synthesize toxic byproducts.
+The processing (e.g., incineration and acid treatments) required to reclaim these precious substances may release, generate, or synthesize toxic byproducts.

 Export of waste to countries with lower environmental standards is a major concern.
-The Basel Convention includes hazardous wastes such as, but not limited to, CRT screens as an item that may not be exported transcontinentally without prior consent of both the country exporting and receiving the waste.
+The Basel Convention includes hazardous wastes such as, but not limited to, CRT screens as an item that may not be exported transcontinentally without the prior consent of both the country exporting and receiving the waste.
 Companies may find it cost-effective in the short term to sell outdated computers to less developed countries with lax regulations.
 It is commonly believed that a majority of surplus laptops are routed to developing nations.
-The high value of working and reusable laptops, computers, and components (e.g. RAM) can help pay the cost of transportation for many worthless commodities.
-Laws governing the exportation of waste electronics are put in place to govern recycling companies in developed countries which ship waste to Third World countries.
-However, concerns about the impact of e-recycling on human health, the health of recycling workers and environmental degradation remain.
-For example, due to the lack of strict regulations in developing countries, sometimes workers smash old products, propelling toxins on to the ground, contaminating the soil and putting those who do not wear shoes in danger.
+The high value of working and reusable laptops, computers, and components (e.g., RAM) can help pay the cost of transportation for many worthless commodities.
+Laws governing the exportation of waste electronics are put in place to govern recycling companies in developed countries, which ship waste to Third World countries.
+However, concerns about the impact of e-recycling on human health, the health of recycling workers, and environmental degradation remain.
+For example, due to the lack of strict regulations in developing countries, sometimes workers smash old products, propelling toxins onto the ground, contaminating the soil, and putting those who do not wear shoes in danger.
 Other procedures include burning away wire insulation and acid baths to resell circuit boards.
 These methods pose environmental and health hazards, as toxins are released into the air and acid bath residue can enter the water supply.